donovanhide/rippled-dependencies/README.md

 * After OnStop, no parent should receive OnStop until stopped() of current child is called.
 * Fixing highlights problems in other parts of the code such as LedgerCleaner and OrderBookDB having possible cyclic dependencies and InboundLedgers should shutdown before LedgerMaster.
 Order of children matters!
 * Dependency graph is possibly wrong.
+* Jobs that run on the JobQueue such as OrderBookDB and possibly the path finding job will implicitly close when the Job Queue closes.
+There may be a need for multiple job queues.
+It gets complex quickly!
+* Stoppable has too many features.
+It could have been called Preparable/Startable/Stoppable.
+It only ever runs on one thread, so its concurrency features, apart from checking stop() is called once only and condition variable usage, are unrequired.